 Over the past few years, The Y has worked hard to ensure safeguarding of children and young people is embedded in its culture.

 For more information on the accreditation process, visit the Australian Childhood Foundation online.

 For most children and young people, growing up in Australia is a journey experienced in safe, healthy and positive environments.
 It is about discovering life with the support of caring and protective families.

-At YMCA NSW the safety and wellbeing of children, young people and vulnerable adults is our highest priority.
+At The Y the safety and wellbeing of children, young people and vulnerable adults is our highest priority.
 The right to be able to enjoy a safe environment free from threats, abuse or mistreatment is first and foremost to our service commitment to our clients and communities.